-If an application for CCC has not been received within two years of the building consent being granted, Council is obliged to undertake an inspection and decide whether or not to issue a Code Compliance Certificate.
+If an application for CCC has not been received within two years of the building consent being granted, Council is required to decide whether or not to issue a Code Compliance Certificate.
 A reminder letter will be sent out to alert you to this.
 Failure to respond to reminder letters from Council may result in Code Compliance being refused.

 How do I get my Code Compliance Certificate?

-The CCC application form will have been sent to you in the building consent pack, but if you need a new one you can contact us and have one sent out.
-The building control officer will have you complete this application at the approved final inspection.
+The CCC application form will have been sent to you in the building consent pack, but if you need a new one you can contact us and have one sent out or fill in the Online Form - Apply for a code compliance certificate (CCC).

 You may also need to supply supporting documentation such as energy certificates, Records of Work or Producer Statements.
 Your CCC application form lists the documentation required before a Code Compliance Certificate can be issued and additional documentation may also be requested during inspections (e.g. as-built drainage plan, amendment etc.).